- FIND a HOME

 - FIND a REALTOR

-- FIND a PRO
+- FIND a PRO/BUILDER

 Boards and associations of REALTORS® are responsible for enforcing the REALTORS® Code of Ethics.
 The Code of Ethics imposes duties above and in addition to those imposed by law or regulation which apply only to real estate professionals who choose to become REALTORS®.
 Many difficulties between real estate professionals (whether REALTORS® or not) result from misunderstanding, miscommunication, or lack of adequate communication.